WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Read more [here](/using-wasabi/Send.md#speed-up-or-cancel-transaction).

 [![How to speed up Bitcoin transaction](https://img.youtube.com/vi/55KURak5r58/maxresdefault.jpg)](https://youtu.be/55KURak5r58)

+> It is not possible to cancel a coinjoin or a transaction sent with a hardware wallet.

 ### Why is there no `Send` button, only the `Receive` button is displayed?